adrelanos/aeternity-wiki/Idea-Box.md

     * any answer provided by the medical professional may be forwarded to an Oracle.
 The prediction market that emerges is open to professionals to reach a comprehensive diagnosis, comparable with visiting 20 doctors

 #### Target audiences
-* persons struggling with sensible, personal medical problems or questions
+* persons struggling with sensitive, personal medical problems or questions
   * person suffering from unknown medical condition
   * person in need of nutrition advice
   * person in need of homeopathic advice